 ENIS - European Network on International Student Mobility: Connecting Research and Practice

-The Action is organised into five Working Groups:
+The network is organised into four Working Groups:

 Global ISM flows and trends at the macro level.